Lampjaw/Weatherman/README.md

 ## Commands

 `/weather now <location>` Returns the current conditions for a location
-`/weather week <location>` Returns the five day forecast for a location
+`/weather week <location>` Returns the daily forecast for a location
+`/weather hourly <location>` Returns the hourly forecast for a location
 `/home set` Sets a home location so if you just type weather commands without an location it defaults to your home.
 `/home remove` Clears a previously set home location.
 `/invite` Get an invite link to spread the love!